kostajh/drush/docs/usage.md

-# Usage

-Drush can be run in your shell by typing "drush" from within any Drupal root directory.
+Drush can be run in your shell by typing `drush` from within any directory.

     $ drush [options] <command> [argument1] [argument2]